mcampi111/PEST_Snowball/Readme.md

 ```diff
 + 1) R_code
 ```
 This folder contains the R code developed for the analysis of the paper.
-This is structured within the following folders:
+The code for running the simulations and obtaining the results, as detailed in the article for different types of networks considered, is given in the corresponding file.
+Please run the code in the respective files.

-1.  **blabla**.
-This folder contains blabla.
+1. Erdos-Renyi Networks-'PEST_Erdos_Renyi .R' file
-2. **blabla**.
-This folder contains blabla.
+2. Power Law Networks- 'PEST_Power_Law.R' file
-3.  **blabla**.
-This folder contains blabla.
+3. Scale-Free Networks- 'Pest_Scale_Free.R' file
-4.  **blabla**.
-This folder contains blabla.
+4. Small World Networks- 'PEST_Small_World.R' file

 ```diff
 + 2) paper